 Philip Togni is entirely a self contained winery and that is somewhat rare to find in Napa.
 By this we mean they handle all the vineyard management, wine making, bottling (no mobile bottling trucks here) and shipping and handling.
 All wine in bottle is even stored on site and then for the most part shipped from the winery.
 In addition, they don’t buy grapes, they don’t sell grapes.
 All wine is from the estate.
 The winery and storage is built into the hill which helps keep things cool even in the heat of the day.

 Consistency is key here – with a large number of harvests under their belt, they know what works and what does not.
 They also know the prime parts of their vineyard.
-High end yeast is used for the fermentation – the free run and the pressed juice are kept separate from each other until their final blending and bottling.
-Only French Oak is used from a variety of select coopers.
-Their wines are released soon after bottling with the caveat to the consumer being “age for best results!
+Premium yeast is used for the fermentation – the free run and the pressed juice are kept separate from each other until their final blending and bottling.
+Only French oak is used from a variety of select coopers.
+Their wines are released soon after bottling with the caveat to the consumer: “age for best results.
 Togni’s wines age extremely well and only become better after being in the bottle for a number of years.
-They don’t encourage drinking the wines upon purchase – lay them down..10, 15, 20 years!
-Their specialty is Cabernet Sauvignon blended in approximate proportion to the varietals planted on the property.
-As of press time the majority is Cabernet, with Merlot and small amounts of Cabernet Franc and Petit Verdot.
+They don’t encourage drinking the wines upon purchase – lay them down…10, 15, 20 years if you have the patience to wait.
+Their flagship wine is Cabernet Sauvignon blended in approximate proportion to the other varietals planted on the property.
+The majority of this wine is Cabernet Sauvignon, with Merlot and small amounts of Cabernet Franc and Petit Verdot.